Pace of Play Policy

 When a group is “out of position” at any checkpoint for the round, the players in the group are subject to penalty according to the schedule of penalties.
 An individual player may also be subject to penalty for delay of play.

-Checkpoints for the groups will be on completion of the 9th and 18th holes of their stipulated round.
+Checkpoints for the groups by default will be on the completion of the 9th & 18th holes of their stipulated round, unless additional or alternative check points have been identified by the CJGA Tournament Committee for the specified event and posted/provided to the field.

 SCHEDULE OF PENALTIES

-Stroke Play – Group is behind time on arrival at checkpoint:
+Stroke Play – (Default 9 & 18 Check-Points) Group is behind time on arrival at checkpoint:

 1st “Bad” Time – each player in the group is given a one-stroke penalty.